The Real Cost of Showing Every Color

 Can AI change the color of a product in a photo?
 Yes.
 Modern AI tools use diffusion-model-based inpainting to recolor specific areas of a product photo while preserving shadows, texture, and lighting.
 The best tools let you target exact areas and input hex codes for precise color matching.
 The technology works on fabrics, leather, metal, wood, glass, and plastic surfaces.

 What is the best AI tool for product color variants?
-Nightjar is the strongest option for e-commerce color variants due to its combination of hex-code precision, physically accurate shadow adaptation, and catalog-scale consistency.
+Nightjar is a strong fit for e-commerce color variants because it pairs hex-code input with shadow and texture adaptation and catalog-scale consistency through reusable ingredients and Recipes.
 SellerPic offers the lowest per-image cost for high-volume sellers.
-Claid.ai is best for teams needing API integration.
+Claid.ai is a good fit for teams needing API integration.
 The right choice depends on whether you prioritize accuracy, volume, or developer workflow.

 How do I create product color variations without a photoshoot?
-Upload a single product photo to an AI color variant tool, select the area you want to recolor, input your target color as a hex code, and generate.
-The AI preserves the original lighting, shadows, and texture while changing only the color.
-One base photo can produce unlimited colorways in minutes.
+Upload a single product photo to an AI color variant tool, reference the surface you want to recolor, input your target color as a hex code, and generate.
+The AI helps preserve the original lighting, shadows, and texture while changing the color.
+One base photo can produce many colorways in minutes.

 How accurate are AI color variant tools for e-commerce listings?
 Accuracy varies significantly between tools.
-Top-tier tools preserve fabric weave, shadow gradients, and specular highlights, producing variants that look photographed rather than digitally altered.
+Stronger tools help preserve fabric weave, shadow gradients, and specular highlights, producing variants that look photographed rather than digitally altered.
 SellerPic reports 94% realism on solid colors but drops to 78% on patterned materials.
-The key test: zoom in to check whether material texture survived and whether shadows shifted correctly for the new color.
+The key test: zoom in to check whether material texture survived and whether shadows shifted in a way that suits the new color.

 How much does it cost to create AI product color variants vs traditional reshoots?
 Traditional photography for one additional color variant costs $148-568 per image when including sample production, shipping, photography, and retouching.
 AI tools cost $0.02-0.10 per image.
 For a catalog of 50 products in 8 colors with 6 angles each (2,400 total images), the difference is roughly $408,000 for traditional methods versus under $250 for AI-generated variants.

 Do AI-generated color variants meet Amazon and Shopify image requirements?
-The best tools produce outputs that meet platform requirements without additional editing.
+The best tools produce outputs that can meet platform requirements without additional editing.
 Amazon requires unique main images per Child-ASIN, pure white backgrounds (RGB 255,255,255), and minimum 1000px for zoom.
-Nightjar outputs at 2048x2048 by default with background color control, meeting both Amazon and Shopify specifications.
+Nightjar supports 1K, 2K, and 4K Generations with background color control, which covers Amazon's zoom minimum and Shopify's square listing format when configured to match.

 What types of products work best with AI color variant tools?
 Apparel, accessories, furniture, electronics cases, bags, shoes, and home goods all work well.
 Solid-colored products produce the most reliable results.
 Patterned materials like plaid or floral prints are more challenging, and tool quality varies significantly on those.
 Materials like velvet, leather, denim, and metal all respond well when using tools with strong texture preservation.